 The Neighbourhood Events program will help you take your idea for a neighbourhood event to the next level!
-Plan and implement your neighbourhood event with the support of our Neighbourhood Development Coordinators.
+Plan and implement your neighbourhood event with the support of our Community Development Coordinators.

 So you want to plan a block party

 A few helpful things to consider when planning your block party.

 Including templates for invitations and posters.